DANNYDEE93/Deployment4/readme.md

 Select **Yes** to monitor log files --> Provide path to log files: **/var/logs/syslog** --> Enter to accept path default --> Enter to accept default stream name or change it --> Select the number of logs you want to be saved in a day which will allocate the necessary time for the instance to relay and collect these logs in a day.
 [Log files can be long so choose a number that your instance can handle] --> Add or ignore any other log files you may or may not want to collect -->

-	SN..: Since I do not have permission to give AWS permission to write to my log files, I wasn't able to see my config file for the cloudwatch 		agent in my AWS account but it is saved in my instance and I can still utilize CloudWatch.
+	Note: Since I do not have permission to give AWS permission to write to my log files, I wasn't able to see my config file for the cloudwatch 		agent in my AWS account but it is saved in my instance and I can still utilize CloudWatch.
 If you have permission for PUT parameter in your AWS 	account, you can continue:

 		Click **Yes** to store the JSON config file in the SSM parameter (this is possible because of the PUT parameter or write capability given 		in the Admin policy in the role created for the cloudwatch agent -->